python-gsoc/python-blogs/docs/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Git

+To see diff's on the database you will need to run

+>git config --local include.path ../.gitconfig

+also make sure sqlite3 is aviable